hegjon/cipo/README.md

 ### How to calculate the exchange rate?

-This program does not support downloading the price of Monero nor the cost of electrcity.
+This program does not support downloading the price of Monero nor the cost of electricity.

-It is reqcommended to calculate a new price when the price of Monero or electricity changes *enough*.
+It is recommended to calculate a new price when the price of Monero or electricity changes *enough*.

 For Norway this could be done like this: